Tag Archives: early literacy

 off

-Dyslexic Child – The Alphabet Explain to the child that Our alphabet has twenty six letters.
+Dyslexia and Early Literacy Dyslexia and Early Literacy offers hints on how to improve the teaching of dyslexic students.
+Explain to the student that Our alphabet has twenty six letters.
 And there are other alphabets that have more letters.
-As we only have twenty-six letters, fifty two if we include capital letters, we use them in combinations to create other sounds such as ‘th’ and ‘oa’.
-The letter […]
+As we only have twenty-six letters, fifty two if we include capital letters, we use them […]

 Continue Reading...